kartverket/GeomCompare/docs/gettingstarted.rst

    filename = "/path/to/my/file.shp"

    # The names of supported OGR/GDAL drivers for opening files with
-   # geometrical/geographical features are listed in
+   # geometrical features are listed in
    # https://gdal.org/drivers/vector/index.html
    driver_name = "ESRI Shapefile" # driver name for opening shapefiles